-Tigana played 52 times for France.
+Jean Tigana played 52 times for France.
 He was a member of the great French side of the 1980's.
 He won the Euro 1984 playing in the famous "Magic Square" alongside Michel Platini.
 He also went to the 1982 and 1986 Wolrd Cup Finals.
-He played with Bordeaux for eight years, winning three league titles and three French Cups.
+At the club level, he played with Bordeaux for eight years, winning three league titles and three French Cups.
 He also spent time with Toulon, Lyon and Marseille.

 RW: Sidney Govou (France)

-Govou played with Lyon from 2000 to 2010, where he won 7 league titles.
-He moved to Panathinaikos.
+Sidney Govou played with Lyon from 2000 to 2010, where he won 7 league titles.
+They were one of the most successful club sides ever.
+In 2010, he moved to Panathinaikos.
 He later played for a various number of clubs in the lower division.
-He was capped 49 times.
-He was a late, injury replacement for both Euro 2004 and the WC Finals in 2006.
+For France, he was capped 49 times.
+He was a late, injury replacement for both Euro 2004 and the World Cup Finals in 2006.

 LW: Florent Malouda (France)